JishLong/NES-Game-Remaster/README.md

 ##Player
-----Utilized state pattern, simple one line state methods for each possible action or state of player and a controller class set that implements all method headers.
+- Utilized state pattern, simple one line state methods for each possible action or state of player and a controller class set that implements all method headers.
-----Sprites categories for handling stationary player state, walking direction and attacking directions.
+- Sprites categories for handling stationary player state, walking direction and attacking directions.
-----Command Pattern for input, movement and damage execution.
+- Command Pattern for input, movement and damage execution.
 ##Blocks
-----Command pattern for block type swapping
+- Command pattern for block type swapping
-----Factory, block switch case for all block types.
+- Factory, block switch case for all block types.
-----Abstract block class, all various blocks extend functionality... seperate classes to load each block sprite.
+- Abstract block class, all various blocks extend functionality... seperate classes to load each block sprite.
 ##Bosses
------abstract class for common damage logic.
+- abstract class for common damage logic.
------individual boss classes for individual behaviors and movements.
+- individual boss classes for individual behaviors and movements.
 ##Items
-----Command pattern for item type swapping
+- Command pattern for item type swapping
-----Factory, item switch case for all item types.
+- Factory, item switch case for all item types.
-----Abstract item class, all various item extend functionality... seperate classes to load each item sprite.
+- Abstract item class, all various item extend functionality... seperate classes to load each item sprite.
 ##Input
------Action map relating keystates by 4 key enums, HELD,UP,PRESSED,RELEASED.
+- Action map relating keystates by 4 key enums, HELD,UP,PRESSED,RELEASED.
------Current keystate distinctation logic.
+- Current keystate distinctation logic.
 ##Enemies
------Weapon+non-weapon weilding enemy interface implimentation.
+- Weapon+non-weapon weilding enemy interface implimentation.
------Seperate enemy classes to distinguish unique movements and sprites
+- Seperate enemy classes to distinguish unique movements and sprites
------Behaviors for Attacks(Kills+Stuns) and Various movements(Omnidirectional,Orthogonal,Square).
+- Behaviors for Attacks(Kills+Stuns) and Various movements(Omnidirectional,Orthogonal,Square).